martinjedwabny/martinjedwabny.github.io/_posts/2019-10-21-implicit-learning.md

 layout: post
 title: Implicitly Learning to Reason in First-Order Logic
 tags: [Logic, Learning, Query answering]
-published: false
+published: true
 ---

-This paper {% cite implicit-learning-2019 %} considers the problem of answering queries about first order logic (FOL) formulas based on background knowledge partially represented explicitly as other formulas, and partially represented as examples independently drawn from a fixed probability distribution.
+This paper {% cite implicit-learning-2019 %} considers the problem of answering queries about infinitary first order logic (infinite but countable amount of constants) formulas based on background knowledge partially represented explicitly as other formulas, and partially represented as examples independently drawn from a fixed probability distribution.

 <!--more-->

+The authors present an algorithm that reduces reasoning with implicit learning to deciding entailment.
+Meaning it does not learn rules, but it can answer queries (i.e. resolve entailment) with implicit and explicit learning.
+They also provide theoretical guarantees if the implicit knowledge is drawn from a probability distribution.

 Idea
 ---